 Integration and dependencies

-Currently, the marketplace demonstrators are not integrated with the EGI tool ecosystem, they are simple instances of the two chosen technologies (PrestaShop and Open IRIS).
+Currently, the marketplace demonstrators are not integrated with the EGI tool ecosystem; they are simple instances of the two chosen technologies (PrestaShop and Open IRIS).
 This provided more flexibility and simplicity during the testing phase.

 Marketplace prototype